-Sound absorbing panels are porous absorbers you can put on your walls or even on your ceilings.
+Sound-absorbing fabric panels are porous absorbers you can put on your walls or even on your ceilings.
 Unlike acoustic foam panels, these panels have a wood frame at the core.
 The frame is usually stuffed with many different materials, including foam, mineral wool, or even fiberglass.
-Finally, the whole thing is wrapped in burlap or microsuede.
+Finally, the whole thing is wrapped in fabric like burlap or microsuede.

 These kinds of products can seem pretty similar to regular acoustic foam panels.
 However, if you look closely at the features, you’ll see where they differ.
 For example, acoustic foam panels are typically much thinner and smaller than the products I’ll be reviewing today.